Private Water Supplies

 If premises are served by a private water supply then the water is not provided by a statutory water undertaker – such as Scottish Water.
 This may mean that the amount of treatment the water has had may be different to the water that many people on a public supply are used to.
 For example, a private water supply may not have chlorine added to it to kill any potentially harmful micro-organisms, although other treatment may have been applied to achieve a similar effect.

-If you have a commercial premises served by a private supply in Scotland you are required by law to display a Drinking Water Notice bringing the fact to the attention of all users of the supply.
-This includes all holiday letting premises and self catering units/caravans.
-This notice brings to your attention that the supply is a private one.
-You can then consider whether you need to take additional precautions to protect your health or the health of your family.
+If you have a commercial premises served by a private supply in Scotland you are required by law to display a Drinking Water Poster to notify all users.
+This includes all holiday letting premises and self catering units/caravans, food premises, workplaces and domestic residential lets.
+Users and visitors can then consider whether you need to take additional precautions to protect your health or the health of your family.

 Although the quality of private water supplies is often acceptable for drinking and other purposes this may not always be the case.
 Under certain circumstances the quality may be lower than you would expect from a public supply.
 There are occasions when there is an increased risk of harmful bacteria affecting any supply.
 This is most likely to happen after heavy rainfall or snowmelt, or when the water is highly coloured.